-Process equipment.
+(23) Process equipment.
 Equipment including, but not limited to, pressure vessels, rotating equipment, piping, instrumentation, process control, or appurtenances, related to a process.

-Process safety culture.
-A combination of group values and behaviors that reflects whether there is a collective commitment by organizational leadership to emphasize process safety over competing goals, in order to ensure the protection of employees.
+(24) Process safety culture.
+A combination of group values and behaviors that reflects whether there is a collective commitment by leaders and individuals to emphasize process safety over competing goals, in order to ensure the protection of people and the environment.

-Process safety hazard.
+(25) Process safety hazard.
 A hazard of a process that has the potential for causing a process safety incident, or death or serious physical harm.

-Process safety incident.
-An event within or affecting a process that causes a fire, explosion or release of a hazardous chemical or material and has the potential to result in death or serious physical harm.
+(26) Process safety incident.
+An event within or affecting a process that causes a fire, explosion or release of a highly hazardous chemical or material and has the potential to result in death or serious physical harm.

-Process safety management (PSM).
-The application of management systems to ensure the safety of petroleum refinery equipment and processes.
+(27) Process safety management (PSM).
+The application of management systems to ensure the safety of petroleum refinery processes.

-Process safety performance indicators.
+(28) Process safety performance indicators.
 Measurements of the refinery's activities and events that are used to evaluate the performance of process safety systems.